 Multifactor authentication minimizes impact of stolen credentials

 As the above quote exemplifies, the report also repeatedly mentions the importance of multifactor authentication.
-By adding a second step to the authentication process and requiring additional ‘factors’ to prove a user’s identity, stolen credentials are no longer enough for attackers to gain access photo video vault.
+By adding a second step to the authentication process and requiring additional ‘factors’ to prove a user’s identity, stolen credentials are no longer enough for attackers to gain access

 From the C-suite to the “front lines” employees, everyone in your organization is protecting valuable information, and every account they use should be treated with the appropriate care.
 Though education and training are important to raising employee awareness, putting effective tools in place – like a password manager and multifactor authentication – ensure that best practices are the default.